-Louis Habberfield-Short is a patent executive in AJ Park’s engineering/IT patents team.
-He assists clients with innovations in the construction, packaging, lighting and energy sectors.
+Louis Habberfield-Short is a patent associate in AJ Park’s engineering/IT patents team.
+He assists clients with protecting innovations across the mechanical, electrical, and software disciplines.

-For several years Louis has been a qualified tournament adjudicator for the card game Magic: The Gathering.
-He is also trained in Shaolin Kempo and now has a 4th-degree black belt.
-He once worked for Hasbro as a banker and adjudicator at the NZ nationals tournament for Monopoly.
+For many years Louis has been a qualified tournament adjudicator for the card game Magic: The Gathering, and he occasionally plays in tournaments to qualify for Regional Championships.
+He once also acted as a banker at the NZ Nationals tournament for Monopoly.

 Louis Habberfield-Short's insights

 For most start-ups, especially in the technology space, most or all of your assets will be intangible.
 Even if you own no equipment, facilities, and product, you (hopefully) still have ideas, designs, and know-how that are of value to the business.